stnolting/neorv32-freertos/README.md

 `make clean_all exe`

+:bulb: You can check the RISC-V GCC installation by running `make check`.

-4. Upload the generated `neorv32_exe.bin` via the NEORV32 bootloader:
+4. Upload the generated `neorv32_exe.bin` file via the NEORV32 bootloader:

 ```
 << NEORV32 Bootloader >>